DarriEy/CONFLUENCE/docs/source/installation.rst

 Overview
 --------
-CONFLUENCE supports a one-command installer that creates an isolated Python 3.11 environment and installs required packages.
+SYMFLUENCE supports a one-command installer that creates an isolated Python 3.11 environment and installs required packages.
 HPC environments vary; use the module recipes on your cluster as needed.

 Quick Install
 -------------